viamrobotics/docs/docs/tutorials/projects/guardian.md

 Next, get your Raspberry Pi and your servo and connect the servo to the Raspberry Pi by connecting the PWM wire to pin 12, the power wire to pin 2, and the ground wire to pin 8.

 {{< alert title="Tip" color="tip" >}}
-To make it easier for you to see which pin is which, you can print out [this piece of paper at 100% scaling level](/try-viam/rpi4_rover_leaf_A4.pdf) which has labels for the pins and carefully push it onto the pins or fold or cut it so you can hold it up to the Raspberry Pi pins.
+To make it easier for you to see which pin is which, you can print out [this Raspberry Pi Leaf](/try-viam/viam-raspberry-leaf-8.5x11.pdf) which has labels for the pins and carefully push it onto the pins or fold or cut it so you can hold it up to the Raspberry Pi pins.
+If you use A4 paper, use this [this Raspberry Pi Leaf](/try-viam/viam-raspberry-leaf-A4.pdf) instead.

+If you are having trouble punching the pins through, you can pre-punch the pin holes with a pen.
 Only attach the paper when the Pi is unplugged.
 To make attaching the paper easier, use a credit card or a small screwdriver.
 {{< /alert >}}